 Transformative technologies like Xtended Reality and Blockchain have stimulated the interest of a large number of investors around the global economy.
 Whereas Blockchain appears to have little in common with XR at first appearance, there have been viable approaches to monetize XR via Blockchain.
 Blockchain, Virtual Reality (VR), and Augmented Reality (AR) are fast-growing technologies that have captivated industry, academia, and more recently, end-users.

 Convergence of Blockchain And Xtended Reality

-The integration of Blockchain and Immersive technologies are highly promising.
+The integration of Blockchain and Immersive technologies is highly promising.

 These trading activities are supported by blockchain, which creates a global economy that allows users to purchase and sell both real and digital assets without constantly worrying about currency exchange.